Recent Episodes

 Support Us

 We believe theatre, art and the performing arts are for everyone.
 We make our podcast so that listeners don’t need to see the shows, or focus of discussion, to feel included.
-Theatre and art curation is a performance of our cultural times; it’s from this angle that we approached our criticism.
+Theatre and art curation is a performance of our times; it’s from this angle that we approached our criticism.
 Deep cuts, queer theory, feminism and the promotion of minority lead narratives abounded.

 In its first incarnation Across the Aisle ran for 4 years publishing 49 episodes, covering almost 100 performances.
-We resume in 2022 and hope for another 49 more.
+We resumed in 2022 and hope for another 49 more.
 If you have enjoyed our back catalogue, used our coverage in a grant application or promotion of your work please buy us a drink.

 Contact Us